 The "weed, seed, and feed" method can be highly effective for helping the digestive system to not only heal, but to continue to function more optimally in the long-term.
 First detrimental micro-organisms need to be "weeded" out.
-This can be done with the use of an anti-microbial herbal formula and anti-microbial foods (a naturopath can help you with this), and adhering to a healthy, wholefood, plant-based, sugar-free diet, along with colon cleansing and support for the liver and kidneys.
+This can be done with the use of an anti-microbial herbal formula and anti-microbial foods, along with adhering to a healthy, wholefood, plant-based, sugar-free diet, plus colon cleansing and support for the liver and kidneys.
 Secondly, once the "weeding" has been done, "seeding" can take place, whereby beneficial, friendly micro-organisms are introduced into the digestive system via a good natural, food-state, probiotic, as well as the use of foods and drinks that naturally contain probiotics, such as kefir, yoghurt, and fermented foods.
-And thirdly, "feeding" of these newly introduced, beneficial micro-organisms with prebiotics is important in order to help them to thrive and colonise within the gut.
+And thirdly, "feeding" of these newly introduced, beneficial micro-organisms with prebiotics, is important in order to help them to thrive and colonise within the gut.

 Add to this method as many beneficial lifestyle changes as possible, and you should be well on your way to growing a healthy, flourishing, new gut "garden" in your digestive system, that supports not only good digestion, but also good assimilation of nutrients and optimal functioning of all body systems.